carellano1995/API-REST-SPRING/README.md

 ### Delete[/players/{id}]

-This endpoint will allow to eliminate a player.
+This endpoint will allow to delete a player.

 #### Request